wwong4374/rewards-points/README.md

   {"payer": "PEPSI", "points": -100}
 ]
 ```
 NOTE: Suppose Dannon earned 300 and spent 200 points on November 1.
-During a subsequent spend, no more than 100 points may be deducted from Dannon's balance as of November 1, because that would cause its balance to go negative.
+During a subsequent spend, no more than 100 points may be deducted from Dannon's balance as of November 1, because that would cause its balance as of November 1 to go negative.

 ### Points Balance